WDI-HoneyBadger/project-2/README.md

 * **Have at _least_ 2 models** (more if they make sense) – And should have at _least ONE_ relationship between tables.
 * **Use Express, PG-Promise, Body Parser and Mustache-Express**,
 * **Have complete RESTful routes** for at least one of your resources with GET, POST, PUT, and DELETE
-* **Include sign up/log in functionality**, with encrypted passwords & authorization with bcrypt
 * **Your App must have MVC architecture**
 * **Include wireframes** that you designed during the planning process.  [wireframe.cc](https://wireframe.cc/) is a great place to make these.
 Photoshop and illustrator are good as well.
 * Have **clean HTML and CSS**